 - Log on to medproctor.com and select student tab.

 - Follow instructions to be a new user.
-Use of a University of Akron email address will link your student to our system.
+Use your University of Akron email address to link your student to our system.

 - Download the immunization form.